 Professor Gilbert Lonzarich of the University of Cambridgefor visionary experiments concerning the emergence of superconductivity among strongly renormalized quasiparticles at the edge of magnetic order.

 Further information in the press release from the University of Cambridge.

-The 2015 Kamerlingh Onnes Prize will be awarded at the upcoming M2S Conference in Geneva from August 23 to August 28, 2015.
+The 2015 Kamerlingh Onnes Prize has been awarded at the M2S Conference in Geneva from August 23 to August 28, 2015.

 Paul Scherrer Institut, Swiss Light Source, Villigen (Switzerland)